robertvanoverbeek/AirflowTutorial/README.md

 I wrote this tutorial as a Data Scientist and it might be that people will say Airflow is a tool for Data Engineers to implement for instance ETL processes.
 Though, I believe that being able to perform Data Engineering tasks as a Data Scientist is valuable:

 * With the rise of Cloud providers like AWS, GCP and Azure, with a suite of offerings (storage, streaming, Apps, Web, ML), the traditional Data Science pyramid as shown below, becomes increasingly vertically integrated.
 These movements make it easier and faster to create end-to-end solutions in the cloud, even for a small team, or as a single person (e.g. https://aws.amazon.com/blogs/machine-learning/build-end-to-end-machine-learning-workflows-with-amazon-sagemaker-and-apache-airflow/).
 Artificial intelligence, Internet of things and analytics are already the upsell technologies for cloud vendors;
 * Quite often, companies do not have dedicated DS an DE teams, as most companies do not handle terabytes of data daily and/or streaming data (Big data).
-Even if they have both, either of the two might not be available for prototyping due to other priorities.
+Or even if the company has two dedicated teams, either of the two might not be available for prototyping due to different priorities.
 This makes it an asset to be able to do work on both.
-Besides, if you, as a Data Scientist or an Engineer, can prototype a working Proof-Of-Concept (most likely involving both DE and DS work), it becomes easier to convince others within the company about the value that can be created with it.
+Besides, if you, as a Data Scientist or an Engineer, can prototype a working Proof-Of-Concept, most likely involving both DE and DS work, it becomes easier to convince others within the company about the value that can be created with it.

 <img src="https://github.com/robertvanoverbeek/AirflowTutorial/blob/master/images/DSpyramid.PNG" width="300" height="200">
 <sup>figure 1.
 Source: sensecorp.com</sup>
 <br/>

 ### 2. Advantages of working with Airflow
-Working with Airflow provides you with a number of advantages as opposed to working with e.g. traditional cron jobs:
+Working with Airflow provides you with a number of advantages as opposed to working with e.g. traditional cron jobs or other DIY scripts:
 * It has good facilities with respect to error handling, including upstream errors (dependencies);
-* It facilitates backfilling of historical data;
+* It facilitates backfilling of historical data (catchup);
 * Built in Monitoring / logging;
 * Based on widely used Python;
 * There is a large user group contributing by building standard operators, enabling connections to many other infrastructures.
 These can be found in 'contrib' on https://github.com/apache/airflow/tree/master/airflow/contrib;